BiomedicalMachineLearning/MultimodalCCI/README.md

 # MMCCI: Multimodal Cell-Cell Interaction Integration, Analysis, and Visualisation

 **MMCCI** is a fast and lightweight Python package for integrating and visualizing CCI networks within and between multiple modalities at the level of the individual LR pair.

-MMCCI works on **scRNA-seq** and **spatial transcriptomics** data samples that have been processed through the following CCI algorithms:
+It works on **scRNA-seq** and **spatial transcriptomics** data samples that have been processed through the following CCI algorithms:
 1. stLearn
 2. CellChat
 3. CellPhoneDB
 4. NATMI
 5. Squidpy

+## Getting Started

+### Installation

+Coming soon

+### Documentation

+Documentation and Tutorials are available at our **Read the Docs** page (coming soon).

+There is a tutorial notebook [here](examples/brain_aging_integration.ipynb)

 ## CCI Integration